danpanfili/mtg_proxy/README.txt

 Automatically make a pdf of proxy cards from a text file!
+Can be used in the command line with arguments, or as a library.

 Make sure to 'pip install -r requirements.txt' first, otherwise you may get a missing dependency error.